 Ash Barty beats No. 1 Simona Halep in Romanian’s tour return

-SYDNEY (AP) — Ashleigh Barty broke Simona Halep’s serve in the final game of the match to beat the No. 1-ranked Halep 6-4, 6-4 in a second-round match Wednesday at the Sydney International.
+SYDNEY (AP) — Ashleigh Barty broke Simona Halep’s serve in the final game to beat the No. 1-ranked Halep 6-4, 6-4 in a second-round match Wednesday at the Sydney International.

 It was Halep’s first match since October after a lengthy layoff due to a herniated disc in her back.
 Halep won last year’s French Open and lost to Caroline Wozniacki in the Australian Open final.